-The Group's financial condition, results of operations and prospects depend significantly upon the macroeconomic conditions prevailing in Turkey as well as other factors.
+The Group's financial condition, results of operations and prospects depend significantly upon the macroeconomic, political and regulatory conditions prevailing in Türkiye as well as other factors.
 The impact of these factors might vary significantly in the future and many of these factors are outside the control of the Group.
 Prospective investors should (among other things) consider the factors set forth under "Cautionary Statement Regarding Forward-Looking Statements" and "Risk Factors."
-The following describes the most significant of such factors since the beginning of 2018.
+The following describes the most significant of such factors since the beginning of 2020.